 WHAT IS THE SHABBOS PROJECT?

-The Shabbos Project is a unique, international grassroots Jewish identity movement that unites all Jews to keep one full Shabbat together.
+The Shabbos Project, also The Shabbat Project, is a unique, international grassroots Jewish identity movement that unites all Jews to keep one full Shabbat together.
 The idea originated last year in South Africa, where the majority of the country’s diverse Jewish community joined together to observe a single Shabbat, most for the first time in their lives.

 The International Shabbos Project will take place on the Shabbat of 24/25 October 2014 in more than 170 cities and 30 countries around the globe.